How to use these materials

-The topics are not in any set order.
-For example, you may choose to start with #3 from Part B, then use #6 Part A in your next meeting, followed by #2 Part B. You may choose not to do some of the topics or to repeat some of them.
+The topics do not need to be done in this order.
+For example, you may choose to skip from #2 to #24.
+You may choose not to do some of the topics or to repeat some of them.
 Do the topics in any order that fits your group and your situation.

 Each theme or topic includes:

 Activities: fun games to do together.
 There are several activities listed with each topic.
 Choose to do as many or as few as you wish.
 You may choose to do only one of these, to change any of these, or to make up your own.

 Story time (& singing).
 Prepare for this time by having the children and parents sit down somewhere in a respectful way.
 Make a clear distinction between this and other activities.
 For instance, say something like, “Now we are going to hear/read a story.
 We want to be quiet so everyone can hear.”
 Or if you are leading a faith-base group, you might say, “Now we are going to talk about God.”